AideenM12/Joyce-English-School-MS4/TESTING.md

 ### Test Case 4

-> As a first time user I want to find information about English language courses in the city of Trieste.
+> As a first-time user I want to find information about English language courses in the city of Trieste.

 **Description**
-Verify that the site provides the user with information regrading English language courses in the city of Trieste.
+Verify that the site provides the user with information regarding English language courses in the city of Trieste.

 **Steps**
 1. Open one's internet browser of choice.
 2. Navigate to [https://joyce-english-school.herokuapp.com/](https://joyce-english-school.herokuapp.com/)
 3. Navigate to the courses or exam courses page of the site.
-4. Click on the "Read More" button of desired course for more information.
+4. Click on the "Read More" button of the desired course for more information.
 5. Observe all the necessary information regarding the course details.